PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 # This is different than in some other applications, but the logic is meant
 # to be clear here.

-# Add case idtenifiers to the forecasts for the Poisson and Tweedie models
+# Add case identifiers to the forecasts for the Poisson and Tweedie models
 forecast.P <- cbind(test[,c(1,2)], count.out$P)   # Poisson model ones
 forecast.TW <- cbind(test[,c(1,2)], count.out$TW) # Tweedie ones